denoland/std/collections/README.md

 ### mapValues

-Applies the given transformer to all valuesin the given record and returns a new record containing the resulting keys associated to the last value that produced them.
+Applies the given transformer to all values in the given record and returns a new record containing the resulting keys associated to the last value that produced them.

 ```ts
 import { mapValues } from "https://deno.land/std@$STD_VERSION/collections/mod.ts";